Cardiovascular system

 artery histology

-Infarction of coronary arteries
+Infarction of the myocardium - coronary arteries

 Timeline